barbaraaboagye/My-MachineLearning-Journey/Projects/Scholarship recommender system/Readme.md

 ## Conclusion
 These scripts provide a scholarship recommendation system and data cleaning process, making it easier to explore and analyze scholarship data.
 Customize the scripts to suit your specific dataset and needs.

-Feel free to use, modify, and enhance these scripts for your scholarship-related projects.

-## Scholarship Recommender
+## 2. Scholarship Recommender System

 ### Introduction
 The Scholarship Recommender script allows users to find relevant scholarships or universities based on their area of specialization or interest.
 It utilizes fuzzy string matching to identify similar specializations in a given dataset of scholarships.